/weave

 decisions/corrections/failures.

-discovertags them ★ and orders them first; mine them deepest (references/topology.md). - One miner = one session (not five shards of one).
+discovertags them ★ and orders them first; mine them deepest (references/topology.md).
+Read the centerpiece DIGESTS first, map the generational chain against each other, THEN mine workers. [g1:82 → 2026-06-05.md:14,48] - One miner = one session (not five shards of one).
 Parallelism = N sessions at once, batches of ~5.
-Loop-until-dry, cap ~9 rounds — stop when a round surfaces nothing new (don't burn the cap).
+Loop-until-dry (see §2a phase-recursion) — stop when a round surfaces nothing new.

 - Miners read the compact